baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
-1-31-2025: Created a Webring!!
+1-31-2025: New virtual pet, and I created a Webring!!
 I'm super happy with how it's looking rn, all it needs is more people :3

 1-27-2025: Added Lists!